 Why Does Tech Need More Diversity?

 In the world of tech, it’s well-known that workplaces tend to be mostly made up of very specific types of people.
 It makes sense to be discerning when it comes to skill.
 But it’s beneficial for companies to be open when it comes to race, gender, and other metrics.
-Like any other sector, technology can benefit from more women, people of color, trans and queer people, and diversity in general.
+Like any other sector, technology can benefit from more women, people of color, people with disabilities, trans and queer people, and diversity in general.

 Once you have a more diverse set of workers, you’re moving towards building a better company culture.
 You’re also heading for a multitude of other business advantages!